Bas (rapper)

+Early life

+Bas was born on May 27, 1987, in Paris, France, to Sudanese parents.
+He is a Muslim.
+His father was a diplomat working as the Deputy Director of UNESCO.
+Bas has three older brothers and an older sister; one brother is New York-based DJ Moma, and another, Ibrahim, is a music industry executive and cofounder of Dreamville Records.
+At age 8, after having lived in Paris and Qatar, the family settled in Jamaica, Queens, New York City.
+Bas attended St. Francis Preparatory School in Fresh Meadows, Queens, then Hampton University in Hampton, Virginia with a full scholarship.

 Musical career

 2011–2013: Career beginnings and mixtapes

 In 2011, Bas released his debut mixtape titled Quarter Water Raised Vol. 1.
 In 2013, his second mixtape was released entitled, Quarter Water Raised Vol. 2.

 In 2013, Bas was featured on J. Cole's "New York Times" along with 50 Cent from Cole's album Born Sinner, and then on DJ Khaled's "Hells Kitchen" from Suffering from Success.
 He then appeared on the Dreamville compilation mixtape Revenge of the Dreamers.
 That mixtape was released in celebration of Dreamville's partnership with Interscope Records, resulting in Bas being signed to Interscope.
 Two weeks prior to the release of his debut album Last Winter, Bas released a free EP titled Two Weeks Notice.

 2014–2015: Last Winter

 Last Winter was released on April 29, 2014, by Dreamville Records/Interscope Records.
+It featured guest appearances from J. Cole, Mack Wilds, KQuick, and Irvin Washington.
 The album was a conceptual project that touches on the cold days in New York City recording the album.
 The album was supported by the single "My Nigga Just Made Bail" produced by GP808 and featured guest appearances by J. Cole.
 Last Winter would debut at 103 on the Billboard 200 with 3,601 copies sold in its first week.

 Following its release, Bas went on a 10-city nationwide tour titled after the album.
 Bas followed his own "Last Winter" tour by going on a 24-city nationwide and international tour with TDE rapper Ab-Soul.
 In 2015, Bas supported J. Cole on '2014 Forest Hills Drive Tour' alongside Omen, Cozz, Jeremih, YG, and Big Sean.